Dummies Guide to CR Community Radio and RSL Restricted Service Licences

 Finance …Managing your finances…

-Programming and Station Imaging …Controlling your station identity…
+Station Sound, Programming and Imaging …Controlling your station identity…

 Part of the answer to this problem is to plan a format for your station, which attempts to match what the majority of your target audience will want at various times of day.
 For example you may have your best presenters playing the latest music at breakfast, have more laid-back middle-of the road hits through the day, say a lunchtime feature programme, a informative fast-paced drive-time show and specialist jazz, rock, etc programmes in the late evening.
 Whatever it is, plan your format and then populate it with volunteer presenters – don’t create a schedule around what your volunteer presenters feel like doing!